top of page

 Understand practical implementations of energy communities and distributed energy systems across Nordic contexts.

-Use Digital Modeling and Simulation Tools
+Use Digital Modeling and Co-Simulation Methods

-ECTs Credits
+ECTS Credits

 Prerequisites

-• Basic understanding of energy systems or renewable energy integration.
+• Basic understanding of energy systems, or renewable energy integration.

 Summer School Organizing Committee